How to Grow and Care for Foxtail Fern (Asparagus densiflorus 'Meyeri') Indoors

 Repot Foxtail Fern at the beginning of the growing season only when it becomes pot-bound to provide adequate space for the growth of the tuberous roots.

 Use a pot that is only 1 size larger than the current one.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+You may divide a large fern during repotting to propagate new plants.
+Check out these ceramic pots with drainage holes on Amazon.

 Pruning